Eliot-M/sskmeans/README.md

 If the clustering is used for its own or at the end of a process it does a pretty good job to create consistent clusters.

-However, if a such clustering is used to sample data before other operations, then size of cluster is also as important as the closeness & consistency of clusters.
+However, if a such clustering is used as part of a sampling process before other operations, then size of cluster is also as important as the closeness & consistency of clusters.

 ## Illustration